elastic/e2e-testing/.ci/README.md

 Please remember to [destroy the stack](#destroying-the-stack-and-the-test-node) once you finished your testing.

-### Create and configure test node
+### Create and configure the test node

-There are different VM flavours that you can use to run the Elastic Agent and enrol it into the Stack: Debian, CentOS, SLES15, Oracle Linux... using AMD and ARM as architecture.
+There are different VM flavours that you can use to run the Elastic Agent and enroll it into the Stack: Debian, CentOS, SLES15, Oracle Linux... using AMD and ARM as architecture.
 You can find the full reference of the platform support [here](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/.ci/.e2e-platforms.yaml#L2-L42).

 In these VMs, the test framework will download a binary to install the Elastic Agent (TAR files, DEB/RPM packages...), and will execute the different agent commands to install, enroll, uninstall, etc.